 How to Clean Vomit from Mattress

-Before you start, make sure you’re wearing a mask and gloves to handle vomit.
+Before you start, make sure you’re wearing a mask and disposable gloves to handle vomit.

-- Diseases can spread through vomit particles, especially when the person who vomited is sick.
-A mask and gloves can protect your mouth and hands from contracting the virus.
+Diseases can spread through vomit particles, especially when the person who vomited is sick.
+A mask and gloves protect your mouth and hands from contracting the virus.

-- Another benefit is if you’re the type of person who feels like throwing up when you see or smell other people’s vomit.
-Wearing a mask helps with the smell.
+And if you’re the type of person who feels like throwing up when you see or smell other people’s vomit – wearing a mask helps with the smell.

-- Dustpan – which you can wash and clean afterwards
+Dustpan – which you can wash and clean afterward

-- Paper plate – which you can dispose of afterwards
+Paper plate – which you can dispose of afterward

 Step 2 – Wash the Beddings